pkeilbach/htwg-practical-nlp/CONTRIBUTING.md

 > For example, if you spot a bug in the assignments and provide the fix by yourself, this is probably worth 2-3 bonus points.
 > On the other hand, fixing a single typo like in `orsnge` 🍊, is probably not worth a bonus point.
-> However, fixing 5 typos with one pull request probably is.
+> However, fixing 5 typos with one pull request probably is worth a bonus point.